In the Wake of the Supreme Court and HHS Announcements, Trans People Are Not Alone

 We ache from past injustices.
 With every fresh wave of transphobic attacks, the physical and emotional pathways of trauma light up, and we feel old wounds all over again.

 We remember the hurt of being denied a job or fired through no fault of our own and having no legal recourse.
 We remember the hurt of not having access to decent medical care.
-We remember the hurt of feeling totally, and completely, alone.
+We remember the hurt of feeling totally and completely alone.

 But trans people have never been alone.